Digitalis: The Insulin for Cancer?

 ICP, April 20, 2006 --- Coronary heart disease is the prime motivation of the Infarct Combat Project (ICP).
 However, there are paramount cases in other medical conditions which ICP can’t neglect its participation and contribution.
 The present news is related with the use of an effective and inexpensive heart drug, for the treatment of cancer.

-In a paper published in 2002 at Ars Cvrandi, a Brazilian medical journal, it was perceived an exceptional low mortality by cancer in cardiac patients treated with digitalis or other cardiac glycosides, when used in prevention of cardiac failure, unstable angina, acute myocardial infarction and sudden death.
+In a paper published in 2002 at Ars Cvrandi, a Brazilian medical journal, we have noticed an exceptional low mortality by cancer in cardiac patients treated with digitalis or other cardiac glycosides, when used in prevention of cardiac failure, unstable angina, acute myocardial infarction and sudden death.

 This case study involved 1150 patients with stable coronary heart disease.
 The follow-up period was 28 years.
 The cardiac glycosides employed were: Digitoxin, Digoxin, Acetyldigoxin, Betametyldigoxin, Proscillaridin-A or Lanatoside-C at daily therapeutic oral doses - non toxic, preferably lower.